minigonche/tda_mapper/README.md

 # TDA Mapper in K Dimensions
-This code is simply an extension of the mapper2D created by Paul Pearson, Daniel Muellner and Gurjeet Singh.
+This code is simply an extension of the mapper2D created by Paul Pearson, Daniel Muellner and Gurjeet Singh: *https://github.com/paultpearson/TDAmapper*.
 This code allows the user to use k dimensions for the filter function in a fullty vectorized excecution (Minus the iteration over the intersected open sets).

 The idea is that this code replaces both the mapper1D and mapper2D, although I have not compared them in terms of efficiency.
 There is still